What Are Commercial Tenant Improvements? (+ How They Work)

 - Cost of rent: The higher your rent, the more likely the landlord will pay for improvements.

-- Your business history and value to the landlord: If your business has historically drawn lots of customers, the landlord will be more inclined to pay for repairs.
+- Your business history and value to the landlord: If your business has historically drawn many customers, the landlord will be more inclined to pay for repairs.

 - Timeline: Delays on large projects are inevitable, so ensure the projected timeline has a margin.
 Planning for this upfront can prevent obstacles to running your business efficiently.

-- Type of agreement: Although it’s usually the landlord who pays for a commercial build-out, both parties should agree on the method of payment.
+- Type of agreement: Although the landlord usually pays for a commercial buildout, both parties should agree on the payment method.

 - Management of the renovation: When landlords manage a renovation, there is more opportunity for mistakes and delays.
-When tenants manage a renovation for their business, they are typically more involved in the process and can prevent increased fees and timeline delays.
+When tenants manage a renovation for their business, they are typically more involved and can prevent increased fees and timeline delays.

 - Payment requirements: Landlords typically want tenants to use the allowance for labor, materials, and construction, but there are other additional costs.
-Don’t forget to budget for design consultation fees, legal fees, and delivery costs for materials.
+Remember to budget for design consultation fees, legal fees, and material delivery costs.

-Once you’ve read and understood your lease and taken all the factors into consideration, you can create a strategy to negotiate effectively.
-It’s better to negotiate before the renovations begin and set you, your business, and the landlord up for success.
-However, if the tenant improvements exceed the allowances, you can negotiate with your landlord on increasing the amount or adjusting your rent price.
+Once you’ve read and understood your lease and considered all the factors, you can create a strategy to negotiate effectively.
+It’s better to negotiate before the renovations begin to set you, your business, and the landlord up for success.
+However, if the tenant improvements exceed the allowances, you can negotiate with your landlord to increase the amount or adjust your rent price.

 Bottom Line

 In commercial real estate, tenant improvements are common, especially in the office, retail, and medical industries.
-Ensure you know the types of improvement agreements, the pros and cons of each, and how to negotiate the best deal that will help your business and the landlord-tenant relationship to be successful.
+Ensure you know the types of improvement agreements, the pros and cons of each, and how to negotiate the best deal that will help your business and the landlord-tenant relationship succeed.